saadq/node-latex/readme.md

 ## Requirements

 LaTeX must be installed on your machine.
-You can download [here](https://www.latex-project.org/get/).
+You can download it [here](https://www.latex-project.org/get/).

 ## Install